Authentic 100 Trillion Banknotes

 (Site Shut Down)

 Rest assured that we only sell the real thing (we got them from Zimbabwe) at 100Trillions.
 We wanted to point some things out just in case you where unsure of your note.
-First are the obvious features like the golden strip running along the left side of the face and the golden/bronze Zimbabwe Bird on the bottom right.
+First are the obvious features like the golden strip running along the left side of the face with the words RBZ and the golden/bronze Zimbabwe Bird on the bottom right that shifts in color.
 Then there’s the quality of the print, make sure that you can see the fine details of the drawing.
+Also the serial number ink is slightly raised and you can see the complete denomination when held up to the light.
 These suggestions are good, but best way to tell if a note is real is under a UV/Blacklight in a DARK room setting.
 The entire note changes color to blue and the peach colored center of the note changes to yellow.
 The serial numbers change colors from red and black to orange and green respectively.
 The center strip and Zimbabwe Bird also change into a blue color.
 We guarantee all our Zimbabwe banknotes to be 100% authentic, we even print the serial number of every (NEW) individual note we verify on the certificate of authenticity.
 We also have a dedicated page with images of the entire Zimbabwe 2008 series notes and bearer cheques for your reference.
 Since we get many questions regarding what light source should be used, we decided to start offering the UV/Black lights that we use!
 To get your own click the image of the UV light below!
 If after all this you still have any doubts, feel free to contact us at (866)242-2154 and we will be happy to assist.
 As always, thanks a trillion!

 thanks a trillion!